cschimezie-dot/data-science-finance.github.io/_posts/2026-07-06-catch-the-bad-apples-commercial-loan-vintage-analysis.md

 Commercial lenders need to understand which loan batches are starting to weaken.
 A single loan may not tell the full story, but a loan vintage can show whether a group of loans originated around the same time is performing worse than expected.

 This project uses synthetic commercial lending data to predict `Net_Loss_Pct`, a continuous loss percentage field.
-Because the target is numeric, I used a **Random Forest Regression** model instead of a classification model.
+Because the target is numeric, I used a **Random Forest Regression** model.
+This was one of my first projects, so I decided to test it out and see how it did.

 <br>